 Fluorescent-labeled nanoparticles (0.2-µm diameter; Molecular Probes) were administered to fasted mice.
 After 4 h, mice were sacrificed and distal PPs were collected.
 Then, PP tissues were embedded into optimum cutting temperature compound (Sakura).
 Five-µm-thick sections were prepared from embedded PPs, and particles taken up into PPs were counted.

-S. Typhimurium taken up into PPs
+Quantification of S. Typhimurium taken up into PPs

 Mice were orally administered with 109 CFUs of S. Typhimurium (χ3306; provided by H. Matsui, Kitasato University, Tokyo, Japan; Gulig et al., 1998).
 After 24 h, PPs were dissected and incubated for 30 min at 20°C in sterile PBS containing 100 µg/ml gentamicin.
 Pooled PP tissue was weighed and homogenized in sterile PBS.
 The homogenates were serially diluted in sterile PBS and plated on a Luria broth agar plate containing 25 µg/ml nalidixic acid.

-S. Typhimurium–specific IgA in feces
+Evaluation of S. Typhimurium–specific IgA in feces

 Mice were orally administered ΔaroA S. Typhimurium (UF20; 5 × 109 CFU/mouse; provided by H. Matsui; Gulig and Doyle, 1993).
 2 and 3 wk after the infection, feces were collected and suspended in sterile PBS (100 µl to 10 mg feces), homogenized, and centrifuged at 12,000 g for 10 min, and then supernatant was collected.
 The supernatants were analyzed by the mouse IgA ELISA kit (Bethyl Laboratories) to measure the amount of S. Typhimurium–specific IgA.
 In this study, 96-well plates were coated with lysates prepared from S. Typhimurium to capture S. Typhimurium–specific IgA in supernatant.